 Work Related Learning, Careers and Enterprise:

 Work-Related Learning, which includes Careers and Enterprise, is a compulsory element of the Citizenship programme.
 There is a planned scheme of work for Years 7 – 13, which is delivered through Citizenship, tutorial lessons or discretely at other times.
-Delivery is led by Fran Trought, the school’s Careers Education and Guidance Development Co-ordinator.
+Delivery is overseen by the Deputy Headteacher: Pastoral, in collaboration with MPLOY, the school’s contracted Careers Education and Guidance Development Providers.

 Pupils in Years 8-11 and students in Years 12 and 13 are entitled:

 - To find out about technical education qualifications and apprenticeship opportunities as part of a careers programme, which provides information on the full range of education and training options available at each transition point.